Numéro: Numéro China

 In September 2010, the Numéro China magazine was launched as the third international edition for the market in China.

 Numéro Thailand

 Following Numéro China's publication, Numéro Thailand was released in December 2012, the first issue featuring Thai models "Aokbab" and Khunying Mangmoom on the cover photographed by Thananon Thanakornkarn.
 The magazine reports on art, fashion, design, and culture.

 Numéro Russia

 In March 2013, Numéro Russia released their first issue featuring Naomi Campbell on the cover, styled by Ethan Park and photographed by Sebastian Kim.
 Former Vogue contributor, Andre Leon Talley, also made his debut as Numéro Russia's editor-at-large.
 In an interview for Women's Wear Daily, he says that he "... took the job because I love Russia and the salary was something fabulous ...
 Anna was very sympathetic and understood and she decided we remain on good terms and that I do the digital and the online.
 And I'm very happy to do it."

-Top ranking models Daphne Groeneveld and Ashleigh Good were featured on the magazine's April 2013 and May 2013 covers respectively.
-Soo Joo Park modeled for Numéro Russia's August 2013 cover.
-Pat Cleveland was featured on the May 2014 cover.

-Numéro Berlin

-First issue published in 2016.
-Inaugural issue features Toni Garrn.